CommonCrayon/CrayonAllPortals/README.md

 # TODO
 - Assign Name to Widget, from Player Manager
-- Add a counter next to stronghold ids in player manager

 - Generation Methods: Split by Pie, Do Closest First, Do Closest to Furtherest Zig Zag